d4l3k/WebSync/README.md

 # Production
 ## Docker
-[Docker](http://www.docker.io/) is a light weight Linux container tool that allows for easy deployment.
+[Docker](http://www.docker.io/) is a lightweight Linux container tool that allows for easy deployment.
 The first step is to install that by following the instructions on Docker's site.
 I've had issues with the Ubuntu Docker image on Digital Ocean (for some reason you couldn't access /src) and because of it WebSyn.ca doesn't use it anymore.
-The Docker image on Digital Ocean is out of date.
+The Docker images on Digital Ocean are out of date.

 Second, modify `WebSync/config/personal-docker/config.json` with the production database information.
 The WebSync container does not include any databases.
 You need to configure Redis and PostgreSQL seperately.